-- (1) This document provides an amendment to the Methodology for pricing balancing energy and cross-zonal capacity used for the exchange of balancing energy or operating the imbalance netting process in accordance with Article 30(1) of Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing ("EB Regulation") following the ACER decision 01-2020 of 24 January 2020. - (2) European TSOs strongly support the European target model for integrated balancing energy markets, especially the implementation and Go-live of the platforms for the exchange of balancing energy, and see significant advantages resulting from it.
+- (1) This document provides an amendment to the Methodologymethodology for pricing balancing energy and cross-zonal capacity used for the exchange of balancing energy or operating the imbalance netting process in accordance with Article 30(1) of Commission Regulation (EU) 2017/2195 of 23 November 2017 -establishing a guideline on electricity balancing ("('EB Regulation") following the Regulation') approved by ACER decision 01-/2020 of 24 January 2020 ('pricing methodology').
+This amendment is hereafter referred to as the 'amendment to the pricing methodology'. - (2) European TSOs strongly support the European target model for integrated balancing energy markets, especially the implementation and Go-live of the platforms for the exchange of balancing energy, and see significant advantages resulting from it.
 However, due to developments and observations on balancing energy markets across Europe, all TSOs identified that technical price limits are needed for the efficient functioning of the market.
-Therefore, all TSOs consider it necessary to introduce the proposed amendment of the Pricing Methodology, namely an adjustment of the technical price limits and thus the maximum and minimum balancing energy prices. - (3) The amended Pricing Methodology contributes to the objective of an efficient functioning of the market set out in Article 30(2) EB Regulation and to the objectives set out in Article 3 EB Regulation.
+Therefore, all TSOs consider it necessary to introduce the proposed amendment of the Pricing Methodology, namely an adjustment of the technical price limits and thus the maximum and minimum balancing energy prices. - (3) The amended Pricing Methodology contributes to the objective of an efficient functioning of the market set out in Article 30(2) of the EB Regulation and to the objectives set out in Article 3 EB Regulation.
 In particular, by - (a) fostering effective competition, non-discrimination and transparency in balancing markets (Article 3(1)(a) EB Regulation) as an appropriate reduction of the maximum balancing energy price and an appropriate increase of the minimum balancing energy price do not have a negative effect on participation of Balancing service providers and thus competition and liquidity of the market.
 The establishment of integrated balancing energy markets across borders on the one hand promotes competition and on the other hand bears the risk of cross-border spill over of exaggerated high balancing energy prices.
-Introducing appropriately adjusted maximum and minimum balancing energy markets to a reasonable level while the benefits remain.
+Introducing appropriately adjusted maximum and minimum balancing energy prices limits the identified fundamental risks of integrated balancing energy markets to a reasonable level while the benefits remain.
 Balancing energy auctions as foreseen by EB Regulation do not necessarily provide an incentive for truthful bidding.
 Applying marginal pricing may therefore result in exaggerated balancing energy bids leading at least to inefficiencies in the balancing energy market causing distorted imbalance settlement prices. - (b) enhancing efficiency of balancing as well as efficiency of European and national balancing markets (Article 3(1)(b) EB Regulation) by setting maximum and minimum balancing energy prices according to technical and economic assessments and evaluations (as high as necessary and as low as possible).
-Additionally, appropriate maximum and minimum balancing energy prices can prevent that price spikes uncorrelated with the real-time situation (price spike not caused by a natural, but by an artificial scarcity situation) generate distortive and exaggerated imbalance settlement prices that may induce financial risks for the balancing responsible parties, which they cannot escape even by best planning and forecasting to minimize their imbalances. - (c) integrating balancing markets and promoting the possibilities for exchanges of balancing services while contributing to operational security (Article 3(1)(c) EB Regulation) as appropriate maximum and minimum balancing energy prices reduce the financial risks for balancing responsible parties resulting from the crossborder activation of balancing energy bids to a suitable leveland does not limit free price formation.
+Additionally, appropriate maximum and minimum balancing energy prices can prevent that price spikes uncorrelated with the real-time situation (price spike not caused by a natural, but by an artificial scarcity situation) generate distortive and exaggerated imbalance settlement prices that may induce financial risks for the balancing responsible parties, which they cannot escape even by best planning and forecasting to minimize their imbalances. - (c) integrating balancing markets and promoting the possibilities for exchanges of balancing services while contributing to operational security (Article 3(1)(c) EB

+Regulation) as appropriate maximum and minimum balancing energy prices reduce the financial risks for balancing responsible parties resulting from the crossborder activation of balancing energy bids to a suitable leveland does not limit free price formation.